BaderLab/EnrichmentMap_docs/QuickTour.rst

     are hidden from view.
   * **Edge cutoff slider**: Edges with a similarity score that does not pass the cutoff are hidden from view.
-  * **Data set list**: Lists Data Sets that were used to create the network.
+  * **Data Set list**: Lists Data Sets that were used to create the network.
 De-selecting the checkbox next to the name of a data set causes gene set nodes that are not contained in the data set to be hidden from view.
+  * **Options button**: Contains options for working with the data set list.

-  * **Add signature gene sets button**: Opens the Post Analysis dialog which is used to add more gene sets to the network.
+    * **Add signature gene sets menu option**: Opens the Post Analysis dialog which is used to add more gene sets to the network.

 * Style section